RustMagazine/rustmagazine/content/issue-1/hidden-control-flow.md

 # The Issue

-This post discusses an "unusual" [problem](https://github.com/GreptimeTeam/greptimedb/issues/350) our team of engineers encountered with async programming when building our time series database, GreptimeDB, in Rust.
-We observed metadata corruption in a long-run test: a series number is duplicated but it should be increased monotonically.
-The update logic is very straightforward, firstly, load values from an in-memory atomic counter, then persist the new series number through an async I/O function to file, and lastly, update the in-memory counter.
-The entire procedure is serialized (`file` is a mutable reference):
+This article highlights a [unique issue](https://github.com/GreptimeTeam/greptimedb/issues/350) our engineering team encountered while developing [GreptimeDB](https://github.com/greptimeteam/greptimedb), our time series database built in Rust, related to asynchronous programming.
+During a long-running test, we noticed a discrepancy in the metadata where a series number was duplicated instead of being incrementally increased as intended.
+The update process involved the following straightforward steps - loading values from an in-memory atomic counter, asynchronously persisting the updated series number to a file through an I/O function, and updating the in-memory counter.
+The entire process is serialized (`file` being a mutable reference), as demonstrated in the code snippet below:

 ```rust
 async fn update_metadata(file: &mut File, counter: AtomicU64) -> Result<()> {